What is Double-Entry Bookkeeping?

 The method of double-entry bookkeeping involves recording every transaction twice, with one or more accounts using debits, and one or more using credits.
 The total amount you record in both credits and debits will need to ‘equal’ or ‘balance’ one another.

-For example, let’s say you’re a photographer who has just purchased a new camera for your business for £2,000.
+You’re a photographer, and you’ve just purchased a new camera for your business for £2,000.

 You’ll need to debit your expense account for £2,000 and credit your cash account for £2,000.

-This is because your expense assets are now worth an added £2,000, while you also have £2,000 less in cash.
+This is because your expense assets are now worth an added £2,000, but you have £2,000 less in cash.

-If you then use that camera for a photo shoot and your client/customer pays you £300, you’ll enter a cash debit of £300 into your account, as well as a revenue credit of £300.
+You then use your new camera for a photo shoot.
+The customer pays you £300, so you’ll enter a cash debit of £300 into your account, as well as a revenue credit of £300.

 What is the difference between debit and credit?

+Debits and credits can be quite confusing, because they can both mean an increase or a decrease depending on the account they’re entered into.
 It’s easier to think of debits and credits as opposites.
-If debiting an account increases the amount, then a credit will decrease it.
+If debiting an account increases the total amount, then a credit will decrease it.

 • Debits increase asset and expense accounts, while credits decrease them